System Design Space

 2015

-The code is immediately published on GitHub, then SoundCloud officially announces the system and another company picks it up as an early-adopter.
+The code is published on GitHub, then SoundCloud officially announces Prometheus.
+Early users outside SoundCloud help validate the model beyond one company.

 2016

-Prometheus is accepted into CNCF as the second hosted/incubating project after Kubernetes.
-This reinforces the neutral governance model and accelerates ecosystem growth.
+Prometheus is accepted by CNCF as the second incubating project after Kubernetes.
+This strengthens neutral project governance and accelerates ecosystem growth.

 2018

 Prometheus becomes the second CNCF graduated project after Kubernetes.
-For the market, this is a signal of maturity: stable governance, an active community and a production-ready profile.
+For the market, this signals maturity: an active community, clear governance, and readiness for production use.

 2022

-In release 2.40, experimental support for native histograms appears.
-This is an important step towards more accurate distribution metrics under high load.
+Release 2.40 introduces experimental native histograms, an important step toward more accurate distribution metrics under high load.

 2024